nikitavoloboev/data/computer-science/computer-science.md

 # Computer Science

-[How These Things Work](http://reasonablypolymorphic.com/book/preface) and [Code](https://www.goodreads.com/book/show/44882.Code) books are incredible introductions to CS.

 ## Notes

 - Turing machines however are not the only theoretical model that can be used to define computation.